Pigmassacre/mBreak/specs2/07_effects_system.md

 # Effects System Specification

+## Implementation Notes

+> **IMPORTANT**: This specification represents a proposed implementation of the Effects System for C using Raylib, based on the existing Python/Pygame implementation.
+The following notes clarify the relationship between this specification and the original code:
+>
+> 1. **Direct Ports**: Core functionality, effect types, and basic mechanics are directly ported from the Python implementation.
+>
+> 2. **C Adaptations**: Structure and syntax have been adapted to C-style (using structs, function pointers, etc.) from Python's class-based approach.
+>
+> 3. **Optimizations**: Some sections marked with 🔄 represent optimizations and performance considerations specific to the C implementation that don't exist in the Python code.
+>
+> 4. **Extensions**: Some sections marked with ➕ represent extended functionality that builds upon but goes beyond the current Python implementation.

 ## Overview

 The Effects System provides a flexible framework for applying temporary visual, gameplay, and state modifications to game entities such as balls, blocks, and paddles.
 Effects are duration-based, parent-bound objects that encapsulate both visual feedback and gameplay mechanics changes.